Four-wheel-driving in the bush

 - Sufficient fuel (and be aware of where you can refuel).

 Many accidents involving four-wheel-drive vehicles have occurred in national parks and on beaches.
 Accidents can be avoided by following road rules and driving carefully.
-Normal road rules apply to driving along beaches and on roads in national parks, conservation parks and forests.
+Normal road rules apply to driving along beaches and on roads in national parks, regional parks and forests.
 Drivers need to be prepared for difficulties that could be encountered in remote areas and in rough terrain.
 If you are planning to drive on sand and you have limited experience, download a copy of the Driving on sand safety guide.
 It includes tips for planning your trip and recommendations for obtaining further information.

 Follow these tips for driving safely.